dcomp-leris/POSMAC/README.md

   **2-4- Linux-based DOCA Container for Bluefield 3.0:** For TC component.
 Pull the image on the POSMAC host.

               $ sudo docker pull nvcr.io/nvidia/doca/doca:2.8.0-devel

+  **2-5- QEMU for Multi-Architecture (X86/arm64) support:** [https://www.qemu.org/download/#linux]

+              $ sudo apt update
+              $ apt-get install qemu-user-static

-  **2-5- Software:** Python, Scapy, Joblib should be installed on all components.
+  **3-3- Install requirements on all containers:** Python, Scapy, Joblib should be installed on all components.
 These softwares should be installed on all containers after running.

               $ sudo apt update
               $ sudo apt install python3 python3-pip